ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 VIRTEL Web Modernisation allows “frozen” or “untouchable” 3270 transactions to be accessed by intermediate servers (n-tier architecture) or from a browser, while hiding the details of     navigation within the transactions.
 Variable input data for the transaction can either be included in the URL (GET method), or sent as data with the HTTP request (POST method).

-With modernisation, for example, several 3270 round trips can be made to the host application within a presentation scenarion.
+With modernisation, for example, several 3270 round trips can be made to the host application within a presentation scenario.
 Data could be extracted from the indivdual host responses and encapsulated into one HTML page.
 For example when a user requests a "list" this could result in a sequence of key strokes and displays.
 Taking the example:-

 ::